 Now you know all about the best songs for YouTube videos!
 So, what is Lickd?

-Now you’ve worked out the kind of tracks you want to use and how you’re going to seamlessly blend them into your content, it’s time to license them.
-Lickd allows you to quickly, easily and cheaply license tracks from Billboard 100 artists to use in your content without getting copyright claims.
-Never worry about being hit with a copyright claim again.
-Sign up today and get 25% off your first track.
+Now you’ve worked out the kind of tracks you want to use and how you’re going to seamlessly blend them into your content, it’s time to use them!
+Lickd allows you to quickly, easily, and cheaply license copyrighted tracks from famous artists.
+Meaning you can use them in your content without getting copyright claims!
+Plus, creators using Lickd have experienced huge improvements in their video stats – Double the views, 76% more likes and 35% more watch time!
+You can achieve this too with the best background music for YouTube.
+Simply click the button to get started with Lickd: